eclipse-tractusx/vas-country-risk-backend/README.md

 This project in mainly used as a microservice for the Value Added Service Frontend project.
 It feeds information from an database and also from other CatenaX microservices

+You can find the leading repository with all deploy and info on [value added service country risk](https://github.com/eclipse-tractusx/vas-country-risk-frontend) project.

 ## Container images

 This application provides container images for demonstration purposes.